We are reader supported. When you purchase products through links on this page, we may earn an affiliate commission. Learn More.

 Advantages

-• Dual Bluetooth with hands-free calling and audio streaming
+• Dual Bluetooth with hands-free calling and streaming

-• 10-band EQ with custom tuning and crossover control
+• 10-band EQ with crossover control for advanced tuning

 Drawbacks

-• Interface may feel dated to modern touchscreen users
+• Interface may feel dated for touchscreen users

 Why I Chose This Product?